CRISPR Genome Editing Solutions

 - Mixture of gRNA and Cas9 mRNA

-- Preformed RNP between gRNA and Cas9 protein
+- Preformed RNP consisting of gRNA and Cas9 protein

-Figure 5.
-Methods for delivering CRISPR components into cells.
+Figure 3.
+Popular methods for delivering CRISPR components into target cells.

 The table below lists key advantages and disadvantages for each delivery approach and can be used as a reference to help you decide the most suitable approach for your experiments: